creativemarkers/colorborg/readme.md

 # Fern's Ultimate Colorbot

 # Instructions
+    1. Open runelite and have your login details saved
+    2. make sure at desired botting location
+    3. make sure the necessary runelite plugins are turned on (run plugin checker,doesn't exsist yet)
+    4. Run main.py from command line

+# Install Instructions

 1) install tesseract OCR to path if not done manually? could add a verification step on exe?